idaholab/moose/modules/xfem/doc/content/source/userobjects/MeshCutRankTwoTensorNucleation.md

 By providing the nucleation threshold as a coupled variable, it can be specified as either a constant or variable value.
 Coupled variable input is useful for introducing randomness in the strength by using an AuxVariable that has been initialized with a random initial condition, see the [VolumeWeightedWeibull.md] initial condition.
-The determination of crack nucleation is based either on the maximum value of the scalar quantity at all of the quadrature points in an element, or their average value.
+The determination of crack nucleation is based on the scalar quantity averaged over all the quadrature points in an element.

 ## Example Input File Syntax